 Metabolism and Elimination

+The effective half-life for aliskiren is 24 hours.
+Steady state blood levels are reached in about 7 to 8 days.
 About one-fourth of the absorbed dose appears in the urine as parent drug.
 How much of the absorbed dose is metabolized is unknown.
-Based on the in vitro studies, the major enzyme responsible for aliskiren metabolism appears to be CYP 3A4.
-Aliskiren does not inhibit the CYP450 isoenzymes (CYP 1A2, 2C8, 2C9, 2C19, 2D6, 2E1, and 3A) or induce CYP 3A4.
+Based on the in vitro studies, the major enzyme responsible for aliskiren metabolism appears to be CYP3A4.
+Aliskiren does not inhibit the CYP450 isoenzymes (CYP 1A2, 2C8, 2C9, 2C19, 2D6, 2E1, and 3A) or induce CYP3A4.

 Transporters: Pgp (MDR1/Mdr1a/1b) was found to be the major efflux system involved in absorption and disposition of aliskiren in preclinical studies.
 The potential for drug interactions at the Pgp site will likely depend on the degree of inhibition of this transporter.

-The effect of co-administered drugs on the pharmacokinetics of aliskiren and vice versa, were studied in several single and multiple dose studies.
-Pharmacokinetic measures indicating the magnitude of these interactions are presented in Figure 1 (impact of co-administered drugs on aliskiren) and Figure 2 (impact on co-administered drugs).
+The effects of coadministered drugs on the pharmacokinetics of aliskiren, and vice versa, were studied in several single and multiple dose studies.
+Pharmacokinetic measures indicating the magnitude of these interactions are presented in Figure 1 (impact of coadministered drugs on aliskiren) and Figure 2 (impact of aliskiren on coadministered drugs).

-Figure 1: The impact of co-administered drugs on the pharmacokinetics
+Figure 1: The Impact of Coadministered Drugs on the

 Warfarin: There was no clinically significant effect of a single dose of warfarin 25 mg on the pharmacokinetics of aliskiren.